-I would also like to mention the Group Esperanza, the only “She” Team who also needed a lot of push to participate.
-This was one team who worked on the entire project on the day of the Hackathon without the contribution of a developer and gave one of the best demos.
+I would also like to mention the Group Esperanza, the only “She” Team that also needed a lot of push to participate.
+This was one team that worked on the entire project on the day of the Hackathon without the contribution of a developer and gave one of the best demos.

 The day of the demo was equally exciting.
 We discovered that we had some great presenters and the inter-team collaboration displayed was amazing.

-First Runner Up- ”The Elite Group” with their App City Dost provides all-around information to tourist and citizen about whatever is happening in Hyderabad at a macro level.
+First Runner Up- ”The Elite Group” with their App City Dost provides all-around information to tourists and citizens about whatever is happening in Hyderabad at a macro level.

-Second Runner Up-The Brainiacs’ Tracker App help supervisors, marketing, advertising, and transport sectors to keep track of their employees using location, task allocation, working hours, chatting and assigning priority tasks.
+Second Runner Up-The Brainiacs’ Tracker App helps supervisors, marketing, advertising, and transport sectors to keep track of their employees using location, task allocation, working hours, chatting, and assigning priority tasks.
 This app may also benefit schools, colleges, and RTC buses too.

 The Team “Brewing Java” has won the Special Mention Award for championing the social cause of Beti Bachao with their namesake App

 My key takeaway from the Hackathon was that if we strongly believe in an idea, have great talent, constantly encourage and engage, have a leader like Sai who constantly guides you, gives you the absolute freedom and support to experiment and learn we are bound to succeed as an organization.